GitLab Team member’s guide to using official build infrastructure

 GITLAB_KAS_VERSION GITLAB_KAS_VERSION Git reference of the GitLab Kubernetes Agent Server repository.

-If you are running the e2e:package-and-test job from a GitLab MR, the GITLAB_VERSION environment variable is set to the commit SHA corresponding to the pipeline.
+If you are running the e2e:test-on-omnibus job from a GitLab MR, the GITLAB_VERSION environment variable is set to the commit SHA corresponding to the pipeline.
 Other environment variables, if not specified, are populated from their corresponding files and passed on to the triggered pipeline.

 note